CanonicalLtd/maas-docs/en/api.md

 Restful MAAS API.

 This is the documentation for the API that lets you control and query MAAS.
-The API is "Restful", which means that you access it through normal HTTP requests.
+The API is \"Restful\", which means that you access it through normal HTTP requests.

 API versions
 ------------

 At any given time, MAAS may support multiple versions of its API.
-The version number is included in the API's URL, e.g. /api/2.0/
+The version number is included in the API\'s URL, e.g. /api/2.0/

 For now, 2.0 is the only supported version.

-The current API version number can be retrieved by issuing a GET to "/api/version/".
-Accessing an old or unknown API version URL will result in a "410 GONE" being returned, along with a descriptive error message.
+The current API version number can be retrieved by issuing a GET to
+\"/api/version/\".
+Accessing an old or unknown API version URL will result in a \"410 GONE\" being returned, along with a descriptive error message.
 Both the error message and the api version are returned as plaintext.

 HTTP methods and parameter-passing
 ----------------------------------